 Like Mint.com for personal finance, there are also a number of websites to help you keep track of all your points and miles across a variety of accounts.
 I use AwardWallet.com to help me stay on top of all my rewards accounts.
 I also really appreciate the email notifications when the miles have posted to my account.

 5. Avoid the Annual Fee

-If the card has an annual fee (which is often waived the first year), be sure to put a note on your online calendar for 11 months later to call the credit card company to cancel the card before that year is up, or better yet, you can give them a call and have them downgrade the card to one with no annual fee (downgrading the card), thus keeping that line of credit open and not negatively impacting your credit score as much.
+If the card has an annual fee (which is often waived the first year), be sure to put a note on your online calendar for 11 months later to call the credit card company if you want to cancel the card before that year is up, or better yet, you can give them a call and have them downgrade the card to one with no annual fee (downgrading the card), thus keeping that line of credit open and not negatively impacting your credit score.